 Objective 3: To implicate collaborators and raise their awareness of the CSR policy

 Objective 4: Analyze and optimize the environmental impacts of our activities

-With regard to its CSR objectives and in accordance with the requirements of the ISO 20 121 standard, SOGENA commits to mobilising all those involved to respect the legal requirements applicable to its activities and to make this CSR policy publicly available.
+With regard to its CSR objectives and in accordance, the SOGENA commits to mobilising all those involved to respect the legal requirements applicable to its activities and to make this CSR policy publicly available.